aclysma/rafx/README.md

 * Assets can be streamed to remote hardware (i.e. a phone)
 * OR assets can be cooked into a binary blob for shipping
 * Hot-reloading assets (needs more work, some asset types do not work reliably)
-* Render graph can be used for efficient and flexible definition of a render pipeline, including rendering to textures and multiple cameras.
+* Render graph can be used for efficient and flexible definition of a render pipeline, including rendering to textures, multiple cameras, and compute shaders.
 * Auto-generated shader bindings make working with descriptor sets convenient and less error prone.
 * Material System supporting multiple passes
 * Multi-camera support (to produce shadow maps, for example)